 The vision to elevate the Airport and provide a stimulating point of difference for people has led to the commissioning of a range of works by renowned artists.
 Managing Director, Stephen Byron said “Canberra Airport has set out from the beginning to show that an airport can be so much more than simply a piece of national transport infrastructure.
 Our program of commissioned public art is an important part of that approach”.
-There are currently eight pieces across the terminal and Brindabella Business Park – with more to come.
+There are currently fourteen pieces across the terminal and Brindabella Business Park – with more to come.
 For a self-guided tour, please download the cityart app here, otherwise there is information on the various sculptures at the terminal here:

 Perception and Reality by Andrew Rogers

 This is Australia’s largest cast figurative bronze sculpture at 7.5 metres and weighing 3.8 tons and was created by Australian sculptor Andrew Rogers.
 Andrew exhibits internationally and his critically acclaimed sculptures and photographs are in numerous private and prominent public collections across the world.
 He receives many international commissions and has created ‘Rhythms of Life’, the largest contemporary land art undertaking in the world, forming a chain of 48 massive stone structures, or Geoglyphs, spanning the globe.
 The project has involved over 6,700 people in 13 countries across seven continents.